anuragxel/salt/README.md

 When creating an issue, please include as much detail as possible, including steps to reproduce the issue if applicable.

 Create a pull request (PR) to the original repository.
-Please use black formatter when making code changes.
+Please use `black` formatter when making code changes.

 ## License

-MIT License.
+The code is licensed under the MIT License.
+By contributing to SALT, you agree to license your contributions under the same license as the project.
+Please see the LICENSE file for more information.
 See LICENSE for more information.